SemiOccam: A Robust Semi-Supervised Image Recognition Network Using Sparse Labels: Experiments

 \subsection{More Powerful Feature Extractors}

-To further analyze the performance of the SGMM, we experimented on the CIFAR-10 dataset using different feature extractors: PCA, Deep Neural Networks (ResNet101, DLA169), and ViT-Base/Large backbone DINO pre-trained models.
-Figure \ref{fig:n_components_accuracy_cifar10_trend} shows that with DNNs and ViTs, increasing the number of Gaussian components leads to a decrease in classification accuracy, which contrasts with the performance trend observed when using PCA.
+To further analyze the performance of the SGMM, we experimented on the CIFAR-10 dataset using different feature extractors: PCA, DNNs (ResNet101, DLA169), and ViT-Base/Large backbone DINO pre-trained models.
+Figure \ref{fig:n_components_accuracy_cifar10_trend} shows that with DNNs and ViTs, increasing the number of gaussian components leads to a decrease in classification accuracy, which contrasts with the performance trend observed when using PCA.

 Next, we performed t-SNE visualization on the features extracted by the three methods.
 In Figure \ref{fig:tsne_visualization}, we present the t-SNE visualization results of feature representations obtained using different feature extraction methods on the CIFAR-10 dataset.
 It can be clearly seen from the figure that the feature points extracted by PCA exhibit a highly mixed state in the t-SNE space, and it is difficult to distinguish between samples from different categories.
 This indicates that the feature representation after PCA dimensionality reduction lacks sufficient discriminative power.
 In contrast, the feature points extracted using deep neural networks exhibit a certain clustering trend in the t-SNE space, but there is still some overlap between the boundaries of different categories.
 The feature points extracted using Visual Transformer form a relatively clear cluster structure in the t-SNE space, which indicates that the feature representation extracted by ViT has stronger separability and can better capture the intrinsic structure of the data, providing a more favorable feature basis for subsequent classification tasks.